octopus-sensing/octopus-sensing/docs/tutorial.rst

 Keep in your mind, before running the code, turn on the Shimmer3 sensor and pair Bluetooth and the serial port.
 (Shimmer password: 1234)

-For example, in Linux you can do it as follow:
+For example, in Linux, you can do it as follow:
     1. hcitool scan   //It shows the mac-address of the device. for shimmer it is 00:06:66:F0:95:95
     2. vim /etc/bluetooth/rfcomm.conf write the below line in it: rfcomm0{ bind no; device 00:06:66:F0:95:95; channel 1; comment "serial port" }
-    3. sudo rfcomm connect rfcomm0 00:06:66:F0:95:95 // This is for reading bluetooth data from a serial port
+    3. sudo rfcomm connect rfcomm0 00:06:66:F0:95:95 // This is for reading Bluetooth data from a serial port

 Adding several sensors
 """"""""""""""""""""""